 As the story goes, around 30 AD, a crowd gathered in a small village in the Roman province of Judea.
 They witnessed a miracle.
 But as the story is told in the Gospel of Luke, some of the people watching were frightened.
 They accused the healer of casting out demons in the name of Beelzebub.
 They demanded a sign, some proof that this work was done in the name of God, and not the devil.
 Their suspicion provoked a rebuke from the healer, Jesus of Nazareth.
-Then Jesus made a startling claim; he compared his own power to that of King Solomon.
+Then Jesus made a startling claim; he compared his power to that of King Solomon.
 But what did the king of the Old Testament have to do with the expulsion of demons?
-It is possible that Jesus was referring to a story that is not told in the bible, but appears in a different text, the Testament of Solomon.
-In this, Solomon was characterised as not only the wisest of men, but as a master of demons.
-Jesus was making an oblique reference to a story that was already well-known in ancient Judea and which apparently people accepted as truth.
+It is possible that Jesus was referring to a story that is not told in the bible but appears in a different text, the Testament of Solomon.
+In this, Solomon was characterised as the wisest of men and a master of demons.
+Jesus was making a reference to a story that was already well-known in ancient Judea and which people accepted as truth.

 The Testament of Solomon was written in the first person; in it the king relates his vision of an army of demons.
 “There came before me 36 spirits with faces of asses, faces of oxen, and faces of birds.
 I wondered, and I asked them: ‘Who are you?’”
 (Testament of Solomon, 72).
 Could Jesus, who was said to have argued scripture with the temple rabbis at the age of twelve, have had access to different sacred stories other than those we read in the Old Testament today?
 The Hebrew Bible, which Christians call the Old Testament, is divided into three distinct parts.
 Though two parts were already well-established by the time of Jesus, the third was still in flux.
 Writings, considered sacred but less integral than the other two sections, changed most over the years and would not be judged final until long after the Crucifixion.
 So while there were not “alternative bibles” there were most certainly bibles with alternative versions of Writings.
 We know this from Greek remnants that have come down to us, sections that were translated in late antiquity as part of the bible but did not make the final cut, and from the Dead Sea Scrolls.
 These were stories that people once accepted as part of the biblical canon.
 So what did they know about Solomon whom Jesus enigmatically alluded to during the exorcism in Luke’s gospel?